 If all of these points are met, banks must accept your application and initiate the chargeback procedure.
 It takes from several weeks to three months, on average, depending on the amount of the funds and the situation.
-If the payment systems consider your proofs insufficient or the situation is your favour, then the chargeback will be denied.
+If the payment systems consider your proofs insufficient or the situation is in your favour, then the chargeback will be denied.

-How to minimise the chargebacks
+How to minimise or prevent chargebacks?

-Taking the following proactive steps helps businesses to minimise the aforementioned situations and ensure the best possible customer experience.
+It's almost impossible to prevent chargebacks totally.
+But taking the following proactive steps helps businesses to minimise the aforementioned situations and ensure the best possible customer experience.

 1. Create clear and detailed descriptions of products or services on your website.
 Allow your customers to clearly understand what they are buying to reduce the number of chargebacks and improve your brand’s reputation.